chassyflow/actions-upload/README.md

 ### OS

-OS specifies the name of the operating system of the intended deployment target.
+OS specifies the name of the operating system name your artifact is compatible with.
 Any string is acceptable for `os`.
 Here are examples:

 - `ubuntu`